Grants & Contracts Coordinator

 Minimum Education and Skills Required for Consideration:

-- Bachelor's degree and 1 year experience working in a professional/office setting.
+- Minimum Experience:1 year experience working in a professional/office setting.

 Meet Some of City of Hope's Employees